thunlp/OpenAttack/docs/source/quickstart/installation.rst

     cd OpenAttack
     python setup.py install

-After running the above script successfully, you can use demp.py to check that OpenAttack works well.
+After running the above script successfully, you can use demp.py to check if OpenAttack works well.

 .. code-block:: sh